do-not-be-hasty/RL/README.md

 ![Success rate](https://github.com/do-not-be-hasty/RL/blob/master/chart_ncubes.png)
 The agent successfully solves moderately scrambled cubes, but still solves only few completely random instances.
 Detailed results can be found [here](https://ui.neptune.ai/do-not-be-hasty/rubik/e/RUB-775/charts).
+Note that this level of performance is reached by an agent which observed hardly any successful episode during training.

 In case of the benchmarks, the proposed implementation of HER easily reaches almost perfect success rate:
 * maze 10x10 [https://ui.neptune.ai/do-not-be-hasty/rubik/e/RUB-812/charts]